|Rating:||8.5 / 10|

 I have now used this tent for a number of nights and have come to love some of the less obvious features.
 For example the side opening doors on this tent are ‘d’ shaped and my door style of choice.
 They just work so well and keep the mesh out of the way when you are nearing and exiting.
 Side opening doors just work so well, particularly if you are sharing the tent.
 This tent is also physically small when packed so doesn’t take up a lot of space in your pack.

 While we are discussing doors the zipper pulls on the tent work extremely well and I have never snagged the doors when entering or exiting.
 The vestibules are well sized so if you do want to keep your pack and footwear outside the tent you have plenty of space to do this.

 This tent is a bright green colour which you are either going to love or hate (Nemo now has a newer version call the Osmo which is grey in colour).
 It didn’t bother me one way or the other but it may be a consideration.

 So would I purchase this tent as my two person option?
 Definitely not, its just not big enough.
-However as a solo hiking, double walled tent this is definitely a great option and purchase that I am glad to have made even after 5 years of use.
+However as a solo hiker, this double walled tent this is definitely a great option and purchase that I am glad to have made even after 5 years of use.